dpotop/mlir-lus-public/README.md

 Installation instructions can be found [here](INSTALL.md)

+# Invocation of mlirlus and mlirprime

+The manual of the two tools can be found [here](INVOCATION.md)

 # Licensing

 TODO - for now there is no license, meaning that code cannot be reused.
 We are currently evaluating our options.